My son and I spent a few days finding the best things to do in Buena Park, California during his Kindermoon. Scroll down for all our adventures!

 And that sums up my top 5 best things to do in Buena Park CA with kids.

 We spent a full 3 days playing hard and we could have easily added another day or two just in Buena Park.
-We would have added dinner at Medieval Times (theme dining experiences are just so fun!)
+We would have added the Medieval Times dinner (theme dining experiences are just so fun!)

 Knott’s Berry Farm Hotel